Unconventional saturation effects at intermediate drive in a lossy cavity coupled to few emitters: Unconventional saturation effect at resonant driving

-With the coherent-state approximation for the emitter ensemble and the mode-matched partitioning of the laser beam, Eq.~(\ref{eq:Deff_cl_x}) suggests that the cavity can be seen as driven by an effective, coherent state in the linear regime.
+Taken together with the coherent state approximation for the ensemble and the mode-matched partitioning of the laser beam, \eqref{eq:Deff_cl_x} suggests that the cavity can be seen as driven by an effective coherent state in the linear regime.
 In terms of Fock states, this effective drive state can be written down as

 for small $\abs{\alphad}^2$ and $\abs{\alphaens}^2$.